+knowledge and skills students need to complete an application for ethics approval to implement their planned research.
+Therefore, the aim of this micro-credential is to develop foundational knowledge and skills in SoTL and prepare students for applied research of their practice in teaching and learning in higher education.

+UNMC580 Demonstrating Scholarly Practice in Higher Education

+MICROCREDENTIAL CODE UNMC580

+MICROCREDENTIAL TITLE DEMONSTRATING SCHOLARLY PRACTICE IN

+HIGHER EDUCATION

+CREDIT POINTS 5

+DISCIPLINE/FUNDING CLUSTER 4 Education

+FIELD OF EDUCATION CODE 070111 Teacher Ed: Higher Education

-UNMC570 Scholarship of Teaching and Learning (SoTL) in Higher Education: Ethics and Methods
+PREREQUISITES UNMC570 Scholarship of Teaching and Learning

+(SoTL) in Higher Education: Ethics and Methods

-To be professionally capable and progressive as a tertiary educator you need to inform your practice through skills of scholarship in learning and teaching (SoTL) including dissemination.
-This microcredential is designed as a capstone to the ACU Graduate Certificate in Higher Education.
-It builds on your foundational SoTL knowledge, skills and project planning developed in micro-credential UNMC570 by providing resources and processes that support reporting of scholarship.
-You will continue the development of your project by reviewing a range of approaches to the analysis of qualitative and/or quantitative data and describing and justifying an analytical method suitable for the data that you have (or anticipate) in your SoTL project.
-You will apply an analytical method to a data set in order to report and discuss findings from research including the implications of these findings for the higher education sector, integrating relevant scholarly literature (including higher education, professional and/or disciplinary sources) that informs your research question.
-Therefore, the aim of this micro-credential is to develop your skills in the demonstration of scholarship.
+To be professionally capable and progressive as a tertiary educator, students need to ensure their practice is informed by an understanding of scholarship in learning and teaching (SoLT).
+This microcredential builds on foundational SoLT knowledge, skills, and project planning developed in the previous micro-credential (UNMC570) by providing resources and processes that support reporting of scholarship.
+Students will continue the development of their project by reviewing a range of approaches to the analysis of qualitative and/or quantitative data and describing and justifying an analytical method suitable for that data that students have (or anticipate) in their SoLT project.
+Students will apply an analytical method to a data set in order to report and discuss findings from research including the implications of these findings for the higher education sector, integrate relevant scholarly literature (including higher education, professional and/or disciplinary sources) that informs the research question/s.
+Therefore, the aim of this micro-credential is to develop the student's skills in the demonstration of scholarship.

 Elective micro-credential descriptions

-Student must select 2 electives from the following micro-credentials.
+Students must select 2 electives from the following micro-credentials.

+UNMC550 Evaluating Technology-enabled Learning in Higher Education

+MICROCREDENTIAL CODE UNMC550

+MICROCREDENTIAL TITLE EVALUATING TECHNOLOGY-ENABLED LEARNING

+ACTIVITIES IN HIGHER EDUCATION

+CREDIT POINTS 5

+DISCIPLINE/FUNDING CLUSTER 4 Education

+FIELD OF EDUCATION CODE 070111 Teacher Ed: Higher Education

+PREREQUISITES Nil

+INCOMPATIBLE UNITS UNHE505 Technology Enhanced Learning in Higher

+Education

+or HLSC663 Simulation Design and Delivery in

+Higher Education